hasan-sh/bookcase/README.md

 > We focus on mobile; for now.
 So after it runs, open the inspector and run the mobile emulator.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+> **Important** if you encounter a _network error_, then you will have to install a [CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) plugin in order to retrieve data from the same origin.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.